 The Carter Center’s Mental Health Program has trained 17 master trainers thus far, including mental health clinicians, registered nurses and registered midwives.

 Over the next two years, The Carter Center expects to train 360 health care workers and general community health volunteers across Montserrado County and screen 19,500 pregnant women for depression.

-Thinking Healthy Liberia will be implemented in over 80 public health facilities, scaled and sustained locally with the Liberian Center for Outcomes Research in Mental Health and the Liberian Ministry of Health, and funded by The Carter Center and the Open Society Foundation.
+Thinking Healthy Liberia will be implemented in over 80 public health facilities, scaled and sustained locally with the Liberian Center for Outcomes Research in Mental Health and the Liberian Ministry of Health.
+It is funded by The Carter Center, the Open Society Foundations and Grand Challenges Canada.